Glanshammar/VistaFramework/README.md

 # Vista Framework

 ## Overview
-Vista is an advanced framework designed to empower developers in creating high-performance applications with ease.
+Vista is an advanced framework designed to empower developers in creating high-performance and elegant applications with ease.
 It offers a comprehensive suite of tools and libraries tailored to modern software development needs.

 ## Features
 ### Core Functionality